What is IQ and how is it measured?

 What type of IQ test is this?

-IQ Spark uses Raven's Progressive Matrices, a non-verbal test that measures abstract reasoning ability.
+IQ Spark uses matrix-style visual reasoning tasks inspired by non-verbal assessment formats.
 The test consists of visual geometric patterns with a missing piece, and you must identify the correct piece from multiple options.
-This type of test specifically measures "fluid intelligence" – your ability to solve new problems and identify patterns.
+It is designed to explore pattern recognition and fluid reasoning, but it is not a licensed clinical IQ test.

 How accurate is this online IQ test?

-While IQ Spark is based on the scientifically validated Raven's Progressive Matrices methodology, online tests have limitations compared to professionally administered tests.
+IQ Spark gives an educational estimate of pattern reasoning performance.
+Online tests have limitations compared to professionally administered assessments.
 Factors like testing environment, fatigue, and technical issues can affect results.
-For official purposes (education, employment, clinical assessment), we recommend consulting a licensed psychologist for a comprehensive evaluation.
+For official purposes (education, employment, clinical assessment), consult a licensed psychologist or qualified evaluator for a comprehensive evaluation.

 How long does the test take?